|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Revenge of the Red Raiders

 When Lawrence Hickey published his first book, Warpath Across The Pacific it set a new standard for aviation group histories.
-Regarded as the best group history every published, Hickey has topped himself, with the long awaited release of this volume about the 22nd Bombardment Group (BG).
+Regarded as the best group history every published, Hickey has topped himself, with the long awaited release of this volume about the 22nd Bombardment Group (22nd BG) "Red Raiders".

-The 22nd BG had a long and rich legacy in the South Pacific During World War II.
-One of the earliest bombardment groups to enter combat, they flew the B-26 Marauder in combat against the Japanese from bases in northern Australia and New Guinea.
+During World War II, 22nd BG has a long legacy as one of the first bomber groups to arrive in the South West Pacific Area (SWPA) flying the Martin B-26 Marauder against the Japanese from bases in northern Australia and New Guinea.
 Later, the group also flew the B-25 Mitchell and later the B-24 Liberator.

 Revenge of the Red raiders is nothing short of encyclopedia of information about everything related to the 22nd BG.
 With 624 pages, the core of the book is an outstanding unit history, that begins with the group's formation, and finishes with the end of World War II.
 Each page is lavishly illustrated with incredible combat photography, crew and aircraft photos and detailed maps.